junxit/us-congress-bills-114/bill.md

 ## § 2.
 Risk retention requirement for qualified collateralized loan obligations

 Section 15G(e) of the Securities Exchange Act of 1934 (15 U.S.C.
-780–11(e)) is amended by inserting after paragraph 6 the following new paragraphs:
+780–11(e)) is amended by inserting after paragraph (6) the following new paragraphs:

 > - **(7)** *Requirements for qualified collateralized loan obligations*
->   - **(A)** *Risk retention requirement* Notwithstanding any other provision of this section, as of the effective date set forth in subsection (i)(2), the risk retention requirement for qualified collateralized loan obligations may be met by the purchase and, during the applicable duration of risk retention specified by the rules of the Federal banking agencies under subsection (c)(1)(C)(ii), holding (without hedging or otherwise transferring the credit risk), of no less than five percent of the equity of the collateralized loan obligation by the manager of the qualified collateralized loan obligation or one or more of the majority-owned affiliates of the manager or its knowledgeable employees and other employees.
+>   - **(A)** *Risk retention requirement* Notwithstanding any other provision of this section, as of the effective date set forth in subsection (i)(2), the risk retention requirement for qualified collateralized loan obligations may be met by the purchase and, during the applicable duration of risk retention specified by the rules of the Federal banking agencies under subsection (c)(1)(C)(ii), holding (without hedging or otherwise transferring the credit risk), of the value of no less than five percent of the equity distributed among each of the higher tranches of the issuance with no less than 3.5 percent retained as equity of the collateralized loan obligation by the manager of the qualified collateralized loan obligation or one or more of the majority-owned affiliates of the manager or its knowledgeable employees and other employees.
 >   - **(B)** *Qualified collateralized loan obligations* For purposes of this paragraph, a qualified collateralized loan obligation is a collateralized loan obligation that meets all of the following requirements:
 >     - **(i)** *Asset quality protections* The collateralized loan obligation shall—
->       - **(I)** have at least 90 percent of its assets comprised of senior secured loans and cash equivalents;
+>       - **(I)** have at least 100 percent of its assets comprised of senior secured loans and cash equivalents;
 >       - **(II)** have 100 percent of its loan assets issued by companies;
 >       - **(III)** have no assets that are asset-backed securities or derivatives, except that this limitation shall not prohibit a qualified collateralized loan obligation from acquiring a loan participation or any interest related to or in a letter of credit, or entering into derivative transactions to hedge interest rate or currency rate mismatches;
 >       - **(IV)** not purchase assets in default, margin stock, or equity convertible securities;
 >       - **(V)** acquire only loans held or acquired by three or more investors or lenders unaffiliated with the manager;
 >       - **(VI)** hold only loans to borrowers whose financial statements are subject to an annual audit from an independent, accredited accounting firm;
->       - **(VII)** have no more than 60 percent of its assets comprised of covenant lite loans; and
+>       - **(VII)** have no more than 60 percent of its assets comprised of covenant lite loans, except that each asset shall require the disclosure of unaudited financial statements quarterly within 45 days of the end of the quarter and audited financial statements annually within 90 days of the end of the fiscal year; and
 >       - **(VIII)** at the time of purchase of any asset, comply with the requirements of subclauses (I) and (VII) and clause (ii) of this subparagraph, or, if not in compliance with any such requirement, maintain or improve the level of compliance after giving effect to such purchase.
 >     - **(ii)** *Asset portfolio protections*
 >       - **(I)** No more than 3.5 percent of the assets of the collateralized loan obligation may relate to any single borrower.